jonasmehl1/structural_phylogeny/README.md

 # TODOs

 * Run OMA benchmark at eukaryotic level and compute TCS and our metrics: https://github.com/DessimozLab/fold_tree?tab=readme-ov-file#benchmarking-experiments YOU HAVE A PROPER CONDA ENVIRONMENT NAMED foldtree TO DO THIS!
 (Ran on my workstation as you need internet)
-* Agree on final set of models
-* Check that everything is alright in the two test seeds.
-* Do a proper eggnog and oma benchmark
 * Correlation between RF and average pLDDT of a tree

 * Why DL is different in union and foldseek